 Qualitatively, this is essentially the same as running the passive tracer component of NOAA's HYSPLIT model without the turbulent dispersion correction.
-Evaluation of a selection of case studies (not shown) indicates that results from the two methods are quantitatively very similar.
+Evaluation of a selection of case studies (not shown) indicates that the results from the two methods are quantitatively very similar.

-We are interested in a region known for its variable and steep orography, as a result, and even when using short integration times, some parcels can end up being advected below the local surface.
+We are interested in a region known for its variable and steep orography; as a result, and even when using short integration times, some parcels can end up being advected below the local surface.
 In such cases, which are trivially small in number, the trajectory is rejected from further analysis.
+Furthermore, where these parcels would originate below the surface due to high orography, subsequent trajectory analysis is not performed.